 Wild on Waiheke

-An outdoor and more casual cellar door than some of the others, but they did have huge pieces of obsidian, an igneous rock) right there on the table.
+An outdoor and more casual cellar door than some of the others, but they did have huge pieces of obsidian (an igneous rock) right there on the table.

 Cable Bay Vineyards

 12 Nick Johnstone Drive, Oneroa